Woutitit/woutitit.github.io/analysis/documents/rhythm-edm-songs.md

 ## Misc
 - Skipping a beat (with the kick) usually on second repeat in chorus (and adding other stuff in place):
   - Love 2 Shuffle: At various points, 1:00 is an example
-- (Briefly) Going trappy to break the energy
+- (Briefly) Going trappy/808-y to break the energy, often before buildup (or next section but not chorus?)
   - JOK3R: 0:45
+  - S7AGE: 0:40

 ## Frequency spectrum
 - Sub/Bass kind of high, mids kind of low and then going up and up and up in the highs: